rdtarvin/IBS2019_Genomics-of-Biodiversity/_drafts/2019-08-05-shell-data.md

 <details>
   <summary>Side-note </summary>
-   grep (Global regular expression print) is one of the most amazing things about text editors.
-Try this on the epi_barcodes.txt file<br>
+   grep (Global regular expression print) is one of the most amazing things about text editors. <br>Try this on the epi_barcodes.txt file<br>
    Search for
 <code>
 (.*)\t(.*)